1jour1vin

 Rated estate (2021 guide) Recommended (Wine producer recommended by Robert Parker - The Wine Advocate)

 Notes of cedar and vanilla accentuate the cherries and raspberries on the nose of the 2017 Ironheart Shiraz.
-It highlights the fresher character of the vintage in its red fruits, but does not lack maturity or power.
+It highlights the fresher character of the vintage through its red fruit notes, yet lacks neither maturity nor power.
 The palate is full-bodied, supple, and velvety, with great persistence on the enticing finish.
-Stylistically, it is a hypothetical blend of the 2015 and 2016 vintages—and a well-balanced Shiraz to drink over the next decade.
+Stylistically, it is a hypothetical blend of the 2015 and 2016 vintages—and a well-balanced Shiraz to be enjoyed over the next decade.

 Wine Spectator